You are here

 This appliance includes all the standard features in TurnKey Core, and on top of that:

-- Initialization hooks to configure common OpenVPN™ deployments such as server, gateway and client profiles.
+• Initialization hooks to configure common OpenVPN® deployments such as "site-to-site" server or client and gateway profiles.

-- The server profile supports a private subnet configuration, enabling clients to reach servers behind the OpenVPN™ server.
+• The server profile supports a private subnet configuration, enabling clients to reach servers behind the OpenVPN® server.

-- For added security, OpenVPN™ is configured to drop privileges, run in a chroot jail dedicated to CRL, and uses tls-auth for HMAC signature verification protecting against DoS attacks, port flooding, port scanning and buffer overflow vulnerabilities in the SSL/TLS implementation.
+• For added security, OpenVPN® is configured to drop privilages, run in a chroot jail dedicated to CRL, and uses tls-auth for HMAC signature verification protecting againsts DoS attacks, port flooding, port scanning and buffer overflow vulnerabilities in the SSL/TLS implementation.

 See the Usage documentation for further details, including Amazon VPC notes and cloudformation template.